-Glengyle distillery is producing spirit again and the first 12 year old ‘Kilkerran’ single malt is about to hit the market this year.
-In many ways, the distilleries story mirrors that of Campbeltown itself…
+Glengyle distillery in Campbeltown is producing spirit again and their first 12 year old single malt is due to appear later this year.

-Glengyle was founded in 1872 by one William Mitchell – nephew of John Mitchell, founder of Springbank Distillery next door.
-William sold the distillery in 1919 but it didn’t survive for long under new ownership and was closed in 1925 during a particularly difficult period for the town.
+Glengyle distillery was founded in 1872 by William Mitchell – nephew to John Mitchell, of Springbank Distillery which stood adjacent.
+William sold his distillery in 1919 but it didn’t survive long under new ownership and eventually closed in 1925 during a rather dark period in the history of Campbeltown.

-The Duke of Argyll saw the potential here and, following the 1823 Excise Act, he encouraged the legal production of whisky, even converting Crosshill Loch into a reservoir in order to provide a good water source.
-29 distilleries opened between 1823 and 1844 and when Alfred Barnard visited in 1885 he dubbed it ‘Whisky City’.
+The Duke of Argyll saw potential in the town and encouraged the legal production of whisky, following the Excise Act of 1823, even commanding that Crosshill Loch be converted to a reservoir in order to provide an adequate water source.
+29 distilleries opened between 1823 and 1844 and when Alfred Barnard visited in 1885 he dubbed the town ‘Whisky City’.

-The return of Glengyle, coupled with recent investment in Glen Scotia and the continuing success of Springbank, perhaps hint that better times lie ahead for Campbeltown and it’s whisky industry.
+This rebirth of Glengyle, coupled with recent investment in Glen Scotia and the continuing success of Springbank, perhaps confirms that there is life yet in this once proud ‘Whisky City’.

-The nose is instantly Sherry, with Raisins and Sultana’s.
-There’s Orange and Dark Chocolate and Smoke from a Coal Fire.
-There’s also a slight sulphur note – like burnt matches, not unpleasant though.
-On the palate meanwhile there’s Orange, Cranberry and Raisins with a coastal Brine note and Barbecue Smoke.
+Lots of Sherry on the nose with Raisins and Sultana, Orange and Dark Chocolate with Smoke and a slight touch of Struck Matches.
+On the palate meanwhile there’s Orange, Cranberry and Raisins with coastal Brine and Barbecue Smoke.

-Smell: 17 / 20.
-Nice marriage of sherry notes from the cask and coastal, briney notes from the spirit.
+Smell: A pleasant marriage of sherry notes from the wood and coastal, briney notes from the spirit.

-Taste: 18 / 20.
-Good mouth feel and I always enjoy the combination of dried fruits and subtle smoke.
+Taste: Satisfying mouth feel with a combination of dried fruits and subtle smoke.